Skip to content

 Benefits of a Single-Speed Crankset

-When I’m out there riding around town, I would always go with a single-speed bike.
-There are no derailleurs or shifters to worry about, and I can put all of my focus on the thing that matters most, and that is, riding my bike.
+While riding around town, I would always go with a single-speed bike.
+There are no derailleurs or shifters to worry about, and I can put all of my focus only on riding my bike.
 It’s a simple and fun experience that you won’t get with any other type of bike.

-You will have fewer mechanical issues because fixes have fewer moving parts.
-And they are light and cheap.
-Most single-speed owners mostly live in a flat city, and they prefer this type of bike for two main reasons.
-One they are very low maintenance and two, they are great for commuting.
+You will have fewer mechanical issues as they have fewer moving parts.
+And they are light and cheap as well.
+Most single-speed owners mostly live in a flat city, and they prefer this type of bike for low maintenance and great commuting features.

 The Only Downside